IronOxidizer/gui-toolkit-benchmarks/README.md

 - **cold**: The startup time immediately after first download or compile (no caching, first JIT not yet performed)
 - **warm**: The startup time after opening and closing the application 8 times

+### Rendering speed

+This can be tested in two ways.

+- How quickly an animation can be rendered, assuming all GUI toolkits display the same frames
+- The min/avg/max framerate given an animation function and a fixed time

 ## Test Platforms

 ### Linux X